-where $X \in \mathbb{R}^{N\times c}$ denotes a point set, $x_i \in \mathbb{R}^{c}$ denotes a single point (a row) in $X$, $\gamma$ and $h$ are two learnable neural networks.
-It is proven that this simple function is able to approximate any continuous set function \cite{qi2016pointnet} defined under {\em Hausdorff distance},
+where $X \in \mathbb{R}^{N\times c}$ denotes a point set, $N$ denotes the number of points, $c$ denotes the dimension of a single point. $k$ is the number of classification categories. $x_i \in \mathbb{R}^{c}$ denotes a single point (a row) in $X$, $\gamma$ and $h$ are two learnable neural networks. }It is proven that this simple function is able to approximate any continuous set function \cite{qi2016pointnet} defined under {\em Hausdorff distance},

-Moreover, for a $K$-dimension max-pooling based aggregation, it is also proven that there exists $N_C$ points in the input points ($N_C \leq K$) responsible for the final output, \ie, the output does not change by removing any remaining points.
+Moreover, for a $K$-dimension max-pooling based aggregation, it is also proven that there exists $N_C$ points in the input points ($N_C \leq K$) responsible for the final output, i.e., the output does not change by removing any remaining points.
 For this reason, the $N_C$ points are called the {\em critical points}.
-The authors declare robustness on "small corruptions or extra noise points" \cite{qi2016pointnet} thanks to the property of critical points.
-On the contrary, we argue that the PointNets are vulnerable in adversarial setting; besides, attack on the critical points is much successful.
+The authors declare robustness on ``small corruptions or extra noise points" \cite{qi2016pointnet} thanks to the property of critical points.
+On the contrary, we demonstrate that the PointNets are vulnerable to corruptions in adversarial setting; besides, attacks based on the critical points are also successful.